 Finding a new name was a major undertaking that took five years of true work.
 An internal team was assigned to meet once a month to brainstorm and examine potential names.
 We asked our staff to drill down to the essence of who we are, what makes us different and how we could visualize those qualities.
 We considered hundreds of ideas, and bought 20 domain names and numerous trademarks in the process.
 We asked customers, clients and partners what they thought of the various names, and finally narrowed it down to three.
 We had our creative department design logos for those three names and present them to our executive committee.

 Eventually we agreed on RedPeg, referencing the board game Battleship.
 The staffer who suggested the name explained: “You are targeted, you make a direct hit, you are impactful, and you insert a red peg to illustrate the strike and success.”
 That is the core of our brand.
 We rolled it out to the public in 2004.

 About half of the people who hear the name immediately get it.
 The other half get it right after we explain.
 It gives us a good mix of being immediately recognizable and opening a line of dialogue when we make presentations.
 There is an “aha” moment, and the nostalgia of the name makes it memorable.

 This new name helped us get out of the shadow of “Big Mo,” and to define ourselves and build our own brand equity.

 Digital Marketing Manager

 Why this name?
 The SEO power is massive, and it illustrates exactly what the company does.

-Results: 20 percent of web traffic comes from the keywords of the company’s name: “Canvas” and “Paintings.”
-Sales rose 23 percent in 2012.
+Results: 20% of web traffic comes from the keywords in the company’s name: “Canvas” and “Paintings.”
+Sales rose by 23% in 2012.

 An explicit, familiar term worked best for us, because we were on a budget.
 We didn’t have a lot of money to build the brand around a quirky name and logo.
 At the time, a small retail art store owned CanvasPaintings.com, and we were able to buy it easily for a five-figure sum.